Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 • The 80-hour power reserve

-• A very popular design: since the return of the Captain Cook to the watch market, the watch has stood out and attracted attention
+• A highly appreciated design: since the return of the Captain Cook to the watch market, the watch has stood out and attracted attention.

 We like less

-• And suddenly a side a little too flashy due to the bezel and the case in polished steel combined with the sunray dial and the insert of the ceramic bezel: the result is brilliant in the literal sense of the word
+• And suddenly a side a little too flashy because of the bezel and the polished steel case combined with the sunray dial and the ceramic bezel insert: the rendering is brilliant in the literal sense of the term

-• Surprisingly, I find that the steel bracelet of the Mido Ocean Star Tribute is better than the steel bracelet of the Captain Cook, the Natos and the suede leather one seeming more interesting to me
+• Surprisingly, I find that the steel bracelet of the Mido Ocean Star Tribute is better than the steel ones of the Captain Cook, the Natos and the suede leather one seem more interesting to me

 Technical characteristics